Navy looks to extend streak vs Army - KVIA

 Navy looks to extend streak vs Army

-BOTTOM LINE: Navy looks for its seventh straight conference win against Army.
+BOTTOM LINE: Navy looks for its eighth straight conference win against Army.
 Navy’s last Patriot League loss came against the Boston University Terriers 69-63 on March 5, 2020.
-Army won 76-65 at Boston University in its last outing.
+Army fell 69-62 at Navy in its last outing.

-SUPER SENIORS: Army has relied heavily on its seniors.
-Josh Caldwell, Lonnie Grayson, Alex King and Nick Finke have collectively accounted for 57 percent of the team’s scoring this year and 65 percent of all Black Knights points over the team’s last five games.
+SQUAD LEADERS: Cam Davis has averaged 17.9 points to lead the charge for the Midshipmen.
+Complementing Davis is John Carter Jr., who is putting up 10.9 points and 4.3 rebounds per game.
+The Black Knights are led by Lonnie Grayson, who is averaging 13.3 points and 4.9 rebounds.

-CLAMPING DOWN: The Midshipmen have given up just 65.5 points per game across six conference games, an improvement from the 72.8 per game they gave up in non-conference play.DOMINANT DAVIS: Cam Davis has connected on 42.9 percent of the 35 3-pointers he’s attempted and has made 5 of 10 over the last three games.
-He’s also converted 76.8 percent of his free throws this season.
+CLAMPING DOWN: The Midshipmen have allowed just 65 points per game across seven conference games, an improvement from the 72.8 per game they gave up to non-conference opponents.LOVE FOR LONNIE: Grayson has connected on 38.6 percent of the 88 3-pointers he’s attempted and has made 7 of 17 over the last three games.
+He’s also converted 86.4 percent of his free throws this season.

-BEHIND THE ARC: Army’s Grayson has attempted 82 3-pointers and connected on 37.8 percent of them, and is 11 of 37 over the past five games.
+PERFECT WHEN: Army is a perfect 7-0 when it scores at least 75 points.
+The Black Knights are 1-4 when scoring any fewer than 75.

-STREAK STATS: Army has won its last four road games, scoring 78.3 points and allowing 66.3 points during those contests.
-Navy has won its last five home games, scoring an average of 77.4 points while giving up 68.6.
+STREAK SCORING: Navy has won its last six home games, scoring an average of 76 points while giving up 67.5.

-STINGY DEFENSE: Army has held opposing teams to 66.7 points per game, the second-lowest figure among all Patriot League teams.
+DID YOU KNOW: Army as a team has made 8.7 3-pointers per game this season, which is second-most among Patriot League teams.

 For more AP college basketball coverage: https://apnews.com/Collegebasketball and http://twitter.com/AP_Top25